Supervised learning for robust quantum control in composite-pulse systems: Introduction

 \section{Introduction}

 Quantum control with high precision is an essential prerequisite for the implementation of reliable quantum computation \cite{Nielsen00}.
 Here, high precision has two meanings: one for perfect control, with knowledge of given physical parameters, and the other for being as free as possible from the effects of various systematic errors.
-The former is readily available, for instance, by adopting the familiar resonant pulse technique \cite{osti7365050}.
+The former is readily attainable, for instance, by adopting the familiar resonant pulse technique \cite{osti7365050}.
 The latter is truly difficult and requires a great deal of attention.
-One of the main reasons is that we cannot really capture the complicated nature of systematic errors, such as the inevitable parameter perturbations and decoherence noises.
-Thus far, numerous approaches have been put forward to address them, including: adiabatic passage \cite{physchem.52.1.763,PhysRevLett.95.087001,RevModPhys.79.53,PhysRevLett.100.113601,RevModPhys.89.015006}, dynamical decoupling \cite{PhysRevLett.82.2417,PhysRevLett.95.180501,Souza2012}, quantum feedback \cite{PhysRevA.82.062103,Wiseman2011,PhysRevA.87.032117,PhysRevA.92.033812,Zhang2017pr}, single-shot shaped pulses \cite{PhysRevLett.111.050404,PhysRevA.96.022309}, derivative removal by adiabatic gate \cite{PhysRevLett.103.110501,PhysRevA.88.052330,PhysRevA.94.032306}, and sampling-based algorithms \cite{PhysRevA.89.023402,Dong2015ieee,Dong2016sr,Dong2016iet,Dong2020ieee,Dong2023}.
+One of the main reasons is that we cannot really capture the complicated nature of systematic errors, such as the inevitable perturbations in parameters and decoherence noises.
+Thus far, numerous approaches have been put forward to address them, including: adiabatic passage \cite{physchem.52.1.763,PhysRevLett.95.087001,RevModPhys.79.53,RevModPhys.89.015006}, dynamical decoupling \cite{PhysRevLett.82.2417,PhysRevLett.95.180501,Souza2012}, quantum feedback \cite{PhysRevA.82.062103,Wiseman2011,PhysRevA.92.033812,Zhang2017pr}, single-shot-shaped pulses \cite{PhysRevLett.111.050404,PhysRevA.96.022309}, derivative removal by an adiabatic gate \cite{PhysRevLett.103.110501,PhysRevA.88.052330,PhysRevA.94.032306}, sampling-based algorithms \cite{PhysRevA.89.023402,Dong2015ieee,Dong2020ieee}, geometric optimization \cite{PhysRevA.95.063403,PhysRevLett.125.250403,PhysRevApplied.16.064040,PhysRevApplied.18.034072,PhysRevA.105.042404}, and robust optimal control \cite{PhysRevA.49.2241,PhysRevA.104.042226,PhysRevA.106.052608,PhysRevApplied.17.014036,PhysRevResearch.5.033052}.